OpenZeppelin/defender-autotask-testing/README.md

 ```
 - Create a .env file that contains the name of your discord webook and the url for it:
   - ex.) `FortaSentinelTestingDiscord = "discord webhook url"`
+- The `cToken-monitor` and `governance` autotasks both have previous alerts, so the autotask event data can be fed through the handler by running the `autotask.spec.js` file.
+You can rename either of these files to `autotask.js` and run `npm test` to test it out.
+- For the `asset-monitor`, `large-borrows-governance` and `oracle-price-monitor` autotasks, these agents have not picked up on any previous findings and the alert to discord channels are invoked by passing in mock data.

 ## Running